Good Boy!: Plot

 Despite the best efforts of Owen and this rag-tag group of neighborhood dogs to convince Hubble that everything is fine with Earth's dogs, Hubble soon discovers the awful truth about Earth dogs: "You're all pets!"
 Things get worse when Hubble learns that the Greater Dane is headed for Earth to do her own inspection.
 If things don't look right, all dogs on Earth will be recalled to Sirius.

-Owen and Hubble have to work together to prepare the neighborhood dogs for a visit from the Greater Dane and her Chinese Crested Dog henchman (voiced by Cheech Marin).
+Owen and Hubble have to work together to prepare the neighborhood dogs for a visit from the Greater Dane and her Chinese Crested Dog henchman.
 Owen, Hubble, Connie, and their canine pals set out to whip the other dogs into shape so that they can pass muster.

 Owen's efforts fail and the Greater Dane recalls all dogs from Earth.
 Upset, Owen repairs Hubble's communicator and sends him a message declaring how much he loves him.
 The Greater Dane hears the message and is left curious by it so she approaches Hubble for his opinion on why the dogs on Earth are subservient to humanity when they should be ruling it.
 Hubble believes that the dogs and humans have formed a bond of love and loyalty.
 When asked where his own loyalty lies, Hubble asks the Greater Dane to refer to him as Hubble rather than Canid 3942, showing his bond with Owen.
 As a result, the Greater Dane sends the Earth dogs back and declares them a different breed.
 Hubble is allowed to return as well, but on the condition that he removes Owen's ability to communicate with dogs.
 Owen's parents choose to remain in town for once and Hubble starts to fit in as an Earth dog.